poptip/castform/README.md

   pass: function($field, options, pageLoad, success, validationOptions) {
   },

-  // If this is `true`, the default `load` funciton attaches an
-  // element to each field which displays either a green checkmark
-  // or a red x when the default `pass` function is called.
-  icon: true,

-  // if true, when `pass` is called and valiation has failed, by default,
-  // a message is displayed specifying what the error was.
-  tooltip: true,

   // Called when the form is submitted.
 The following options can only be
   // used per form, not per field.
   submit: {